 That is why an interesting story with a protagonist who shows ongoing growth is important.
 Several selectors have drawn attention to this story line, this consistency in who you are, how you reach out, what degree you are pursuing and propose to pursue in the U.K., and what the evidence is to back all this up.
 You want it all to dovetail together as much as possible.

 But it's your story.
-We will help you as much as we can, but we can be of most help by playing devil's advocate or inquisitor, by questioning the assumptions you make, by encouraging you to think through the gaps.
 In the end, your autonomy is paramount.
 Be detailed, be humorous, be colorful, and be honest.
 Think of varying sentence length, eliminating useless verbiage, avoiding an overuse of "I," and removing that opening set of sentences which sounds so much like a cliché.
 (The last is incredibly common, even among good writers, because it may be the first time one has ever been asked to write about oneself in a thoughtful and sustained manner.)